chauvinSimon/Reinforcement-Learning-for-Decision-Making-in-self-driving-cars/README.md

 ## Future Works

 I am working on a more complex environment with a richer state space.
+Fine-tuning of hyper-parameter for DQN also belongs to the to-do list.
 Stay tuned!

 ## Acknowledgments